Division

 The Taraxacum Officinale is a fictional cultural event, an annual exhibition to be repeated every spring.
 It imagines a world where we try again and again to reverse our impact on the earth.
 For the title of this solo exhibition, Hilary Jack borrows and subverts the political and economic slogan “Growth, Growth, Growth!”.
 In doing so she questions a system in which economic expansion is prioritised over the well-being of nature, community and the Earth itself.

-At the same time, rubber carries a libidinal charge, picture automobile tyre sales advertising, fresh black tyres, elasticity, sheen, and proximity to the road and the body situate it within a field of desire, fetishisation, and control.
+At the same time, rubber carries a libidinal charge, picture automobile tyre sales advertising, fresh black tyres, elasticity, sheen, and proximity to the road and the body situate it within a field of desire, speed, and control.
 The material operates both industrially and erotically, revealing that commodity is never purely economic but also affective, bound to sensation, fantasy, and projection.

 Through the lens of conceptual art, and in dialogue with Marcel Duchamp’s readymade, the dandelion becomes a gesture of designation rather than transformation.
 It is lifted, named, and reframed, hovering between weed and resource, artwork and commodity.
 Yet here the readymade is extended: it is not only an aesthetic operation but an economic one, exposing how value is assigned, circulated, and desired.